Biden's dog Major bites another White House employee

 Major was seen being walked by a White House employee on a leash Monday afternoon.

 Monday’s incident was the second time Major, a three-year-old German Shepherd, bit someone at the White House in less than a month.
-On March 8, Major sunk his teeth into a Secret Service employee, who also required attention from the White House medical unit.
+On March 8, Major sank his teeth into a Secret Service employee, who also required attention from the White House medical unit.
 Psaki referred to that incident as "minor."

 BIDEN'S DOGS ARE BACK AT THE WHITE HOUSE AFTER MAJOR BIT SOMEONE, PSAKI SAYS